dyzmapl/hkjj/Home.md

 What we do here is just sending AuthorizeHciRequest to UgCS Server.
 Request has to parameters:

-- -.ClientID and we set it to default -1 value;
+- ClientID and we set it to default -1 value;
-- -.Locale – client locale (optional), en-US by default here.
+- Locale – client locale (optional), en-US by default here.
 Local defines localization for strings that UgCS Server sends to client.

 Another important thing to note is how we get response from the UgCS Server.
 We employ future (or promise) concept here for asynchronous communication.
 Typically this means that you submit some response , specify callback and do not wait for response doing something.
 But here we explicitly wait for response invoking Value property of authFuture object.
 That is a general approach for making pseudo-synchronous requests/responses.